Symptoms, testing and self-isolation

 Tests are free.
 If you are a student, give your term-time address.

-Get a test online on GOV.UK.
+Get a free PCR test online on GOV.UK.
 Call 119 if you don't have internet access.

 If you are a student on a clinical placement, your academic department may advise you on alternative arrangements for testing.

 Please don't get a test at our Covid-19 Testing Centre.
-This test is only available to University of Sheffield students who are not showing any Covid-19 symptoms.
+This test centre is only available to University of Sheffield students and staff who are not showing any Covid-19 symptoms.

 3. Inform the University that you have symptoms, or if you are isolating